-The Ray Aviation Scholarship is funded by the Ray Foundation, managed by EAA (Experimental Aircraft Association), and administered by your local EAA chapter.
-Through the generous support of the Ray Foundation, EAA will provide up to \$12,000 to deserving youths for their flight training expenses, totaling nearly \$2.25 million in scholarships annually.
+The Ray Aviation Scholarship program is supported by the Ray Foundation, managed by EAA (Experimental Aircraft Association), and administered by your local EAA chapter.
+Through the generous support of the Ray Foundation, EAA will provide up to \$10,000 to deserving youths for their flight training expenses, totaling nearly \$1 million in scholarships annually.

-Through the Ray Aviation Scholarship, EAA and the Ray Foundation strive to make a positive impact on young people.
-James Ray firmly believed in the life skills of discipline, character, and confidence taught throughout the flight training journey.
-This program strives to teach those skills, as well as help outstanding young people earn their pilot certificates.
+Through the Ray Aviation Scholarship program, EAA and the Ray Foundation strive to make a positive impact on youths and young adults alike.
+James Ray firmly believed in the life skills, discipline, character, and confidence taught throughout the flight training journey.
+This program strives to teach those skills, as well as help outstanding young adults earn their pilot certificates.